Table of Contents

 Government Voting System

 And why not?
-Smart contracts are ledger protected, which makes them difficult to decode for voting manipulation.
+Smart contracts are ledger-protected, which makes them difficult to decode for voting manipulation.

-Most importantly, Smart contracts help increase the vote percentage through their integrated system and make the lining up, identification procedure and form fill-ups quick and reliable.
+Most importantly, Smart contracts help increase the vote percentage through their integrated system and make the lining up, identification procedure, and form fill-ups quick and reliable.

 Healthcare Sector